-Wireless Network Name (SSID): The Service Set Identification (SSID) identifies the wireless local area network.
-Any (First available network) is the default WPN111 wireless network name (SSID).
-You may customize it using up to 32 alphanumeric characters.
+• Wireless Network Name (SSID): The Service Set Identification (SSID) identifies the wireless local area network.
+ANY is the default WPN311 wireless network name (SSID).
+You can customize it using up to 32 alphanumeric characters.
 Write your customized wireless network name (SSID) on the line below.

-Note: The SSID in the wireless access point is the SSID you configure in the wireless USB adapter.
+Note: The SSID in the wireless access point is the SSID you configure in the wireless pc adapter.
 For the access point and wireless nodes to communicate with each other, all must be configured with the same SSID.